Fluent-Source/world-snake-game/README.md

 # Snake Game Around the World

-A small game that implements the classic Snake with custom maps.
+A small game that implements the classic Snake Game with custom maps.

 Made as a fun project to show off Fluent Source in Python.